How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Analysis of the mesoscopic model

 \subsection{Power spectral density}

 Now we turn to the second-order statistics of the stationary dynamics.
 We assume that the external stimulus $\mu(t)$ is a stationary process with given mean $\mu_0$ and power spectral density $S_{\mu\mu}(\omega)$.
-The second-order statistics can be characterized, in the frequency domain, by the power spectral density matrix of the mean-field state vector $\Vect{X}(t)$ (cf.~Eq.~\eqref{eq:linearized_system-2}).
-This matrix involves, e.g., the power spectrum of the average input potential $\bar h(t)=\bar h_0+X_1(t)$ but also cross spectra such as between $\bar h(t)$ and $\sigma^2(t)=\sigma_0^2+X_2(t)$.
-Furthermore, we are interested in the power spectra of the average intensity $r(t)$ and the population activity $A(t)$, as well as in the variance of $r(t)$.
-The latter is studied in the subsequent section.
+We begin with the power spectrum of the population activity $A(t)$ \rot{and population rate $r(t)$.} \rot{This statistics has been calculated analytically using linear-response theory for finite-size networks with uniform full connectivity \cite{LinDoi05, DegSch14}.
+In a similar fashion, we here derive the power spectrum via a linearization of our 2nd-order MF dynamics.
+To this end, we start with} the power spectral density matrix $\Mat{S}(\omega)$ \rot{of the mean-field state vector $\Vect{X}(t)$ (cf.~Eq.~\eqref{eq:linearized_system-2})} defined via the relation